massqeen/bus-stops-timetable-app/README.md

 2. `npm run api` - run the API
 3. `npm run serve` - for the Vue application

-## Assignment
+## Assignment Overview
-1. You have to implement simple board for bus stops according to the User Stories and corresponding designs
-2. Directory `docs` contains `openapi` specification for the `api` response - feel free to play with that to check how api was implemented.
-3. Realization should be as close to the design as possible
-4. Usage of Typescript is required
-5. Handling of loading and error states
-6. Unit tests
-7. Avoid using any other libraries

-## User stories

-1. As a user I can open the url `http://localhost:8080` and see entry page with listed lines (https://www.figma.com/file/Dj4FdiwG7uYUqV8ml7xKSL/Interview-Task---Frontend-Dev?type=design&node-id=701-10332&mode=design&t=TTiUnvJpn1Nl7Rgh-4)
-   1. User can see title "Timetable"
-   2. User can see navigation with links "Bus Lines" and "Stops" ("Bus Lines" is active link)
-   3. User can see listed "Bus Lines".
-The "Bus Lines" should be sorted in the ascending order
-   4. User can see placeholder "Please select the bus line first"
-   5. User can click at the line
-      1. Placeholder for the "Bus Stops" disappears
-      2. Placeholder "Please select the bus stop first" is displayed for the "Time" list
-      3. "Bus Stops" list is displayed (https://www.figma.com/file/Dj4FdiwG7uYUqV8ml7xKSL/Interview-Task---Frontend-Dev?type=design&node-id=701-27993&mode=design&t=TTiUnvJpn1Nl7Rgh-4)
-      4. "Bus Stops" should be sortable by clicking on the icon near the title (by field 'order')
-      5. By default, "Bus Stops" should be sorted in the ascending order
-   6. When line is selected, User can click at the stop
-      1. Placeholder for the "Time" list disappears
-      2. "Time" list is displayed (https://www.figma.com/file/Dj4FdiwG7uYUqV8ml7xKSL/Interview-Task---Frontend-Dev?type=design&node-id=701-36989&mode=design&t=TTiUnvJpn1Nl7Rgh-4)
-      3. "Time" list entries should be sorted in the ascending order

-2. As a user I can open the url `http://localhost:8080/stops` and see "stops" page with listed stops (https://www.figma.com/file/Dj4FdiwG7uYUqV8ml7xKSL/Interview-Task---Frontend-Dev?type=design&node-id=701-38103&mode=design&t=TTiUnvJpn1Nl7Rgh-4)
-   1. User can see title "Timetable"
-   2. User can see navigation with links "Bus Lines" and "Stops" ("Stops" is active link)
-   3. User can see the search bar
-      1. If search bar is empty all stops should be visible
-      2. Once any search term is entered, "Bus Stops" list should be filtered (https://www.figma.com/file/Dj4FdiwG7uYUqV8ml7xKSL/Interview-Task---Frontend-Dev?type=design&node-id=701-40971&mode=design&t=TTiUnvJpn1Nl7Rgh-4)
-   4. User can see listed "Bus Stops".
-The "Bus Stops" should be sorted in the ascending order
-   5. "Bus Stops" should be sortable by clicking on the icon near the title
+The task is to build a simple board for displaying bus stops according to provided User Stories and corresponding designs.
+The `docs` directory contains the `openapi` specification for the API responses.
+You can interact with the API and verify how it is implemented.
+The implementation should be as close to the design as possible, and TypeScript must be used.
+Loading and error states should be handled, and unit tests should be included.
+No additional libraries should be used.